remedium-ai/remedium-website/src/content/sections/english/blog-section.md

   target: ""

 # Set the maximum number of testimonial to display in this component instance
-limit: 3 # false / number
+limit: false # / number
 ---